bojieli/AdaptThink/README.md

 ## ⚙️ Released Models

 ### All Available Datasets and Models
 We apply the AdaptThink algorithm on DeepSeek-R1-Distill-Qwen-1.5B with $\delta$ from 0 to 0.1, and DeepSeek-R1-Distill-Qwen-7B with $\delta=0.05$.
-A larger $\large$ results in a higher proportion of NoThinking responses, which reduces more inference costs but also diminish the resultant improvement in accuracy.
+A larger $\large$ results in a higher proportion of NoThinking responses, which reduces more inference costs but also diminishes the resultant improvement in accuracy.

 All the trained models are available on HuggingFace.